alexbseaton/jambalaya/README.md

 2. Create logger
 3. Decouple test and source code....

+## Installation
+For pinning dependencies, we use pip-tools:

+pip install pip-tools

+Pip-tools allows you to ensure that your local environment contains *exactly* packages specified in the requirements file.
+In general, the usage of pip-tools is:

+1. Update the requirements.in file.
+It should contain a list of all packages imported in the code.
+2. Run *pip-compile --output-file requirements.txt requirements.in* to compile a requirements file that lists all the packages in requirements.in **and their dependencies**.
+3. Run *pip-sync requirements.txt* to update your local environment.

 # Deployment Installation
-To create a deployment package, install the requirements by running,
+1. Run *pip-compile --output-file deployment_requirements.txt deployment_requirements.in*

-pip install -r deployment_requirements.txt -t deployment_directory
+2. Run *pip install -r deployment_requirements.txt -t deployment*

+  - Note: you cannot use pip-sync here, so surplus packages will not be uninstalled.

-then add handler.py to that folder, then zip the *contents* of the deployment folder and put that ZIP on AWS.
+3. Add handler.py to the deployment folder, then zip the *contents* of the deployment folder and put that ZIP on AWS.

-NOTE: this process may result in surplus requirements.
-Any requirements that are installed to the deployment directory but later removed from requirements.txt will remain installed.

-# Developer Installation/Maintenance
+# Developer Installation
-To maintain the environment, you can skip step 1
-1. Install pip tools
-   pip install pip-tools
-2. List all and only the required packages in requirements.in
-3. Compile a list of packages in requirements.in along and their dependencies pip-compile --output-file dev_requirements.txt dev_requirements.in
-4. Update your environment:
-   pip-sync requirements.txt

-Note: this process will ensure that any packages already installed in your environment that are not listed in requirements.in are uninstalled.
+1. Activate your jambalaya environment
+2. Run *pip-compile --output-file dev_requirements.txt dev_requirements.in*
+3. Run *pip-sync dev_requirements.txt*